Lexington MA: America’s War of Independence Began Here

 TOUR: Liberty Ride Trolley Tour

-This 90-minute tour, runs along the Battle Road Scenic Byway from Lexington to Concord.
+The 90-minute Liberty Ride Trolley Tour runs along the Battle Road Scenic Byway from Lexington to Concord.
 It’s narrated by guides in Colonial garb, who recount the events of the morning on April 19, 1775.
-Runs April and May weekends only, daily Memorial Day to Last Sunday in October, $28 adults, $12 kids.
+Runs seasonally.
+Consult website for dates, times, and costs.

 VISIT: Munroe Tavern

-A mile outside of town, this is where the British took refuge after retreating from North Bridge in Concord.
+A mile outside of town, the British took refuge in the Munroe Tavern after retreating from North Bridge in Concord.
 In 1789, George Washington had a meal here.
 Check website for dates open and entry fees.

 VISIT: Scottish Rite Masonic Museum and Library

-This unique, ok, quirky, museum tells the story of Freemasonry throughout American History.
-Open Wed-Fri.
-10-4, free.
+This unique, ok, quirky, Scottish Rite Masonic Museum and Library tells the story of Freemasonry throughout American History.
+Check website for open hours.

 SHOP: The Crafty Yankee

-All kinds of Yankee made ceramics, woodwork, jewelry, glass, clothing and more.
-A fun shop to browse.
+You’ll find all kinds of Yankee made ceramics, woodwork, jewelry, glass, clothing and more.
+The Crafty Yankee is an amazingly fun shop to browse.

 Restaurants in Lexington MA